-Unfortunately, not all the documents pertinent to your administrative separation are in your official military personnel file (OMPF).
+Unfortunately, not all documents pertinent to your separation are not in your official military personnel file (OMPF).
 Notwithstanding, the Board relies on a presumption of regularity to support the official actions of public officers and, in the absence of substantial evidence to the contrary, will presume that they have properly discharged their official duties.
-Your Certificate of Release or Discharge from Active Duty (DD Form 214), reveals that you were separated from the Navy on 30 January 1976 with a General (Under Honorable Condition) (GEN) characterization of service, your narrative reason for separation is "Substandard Performance," your separation code is "JHJ," and your reenlistment code is "RE-4."
+Your Certificate of Release or Discharge from Active Duty (DD Form 214), reveals that you were separated from the Navy on 29 August 1996 with a GEN characterization of service, your narrative reason for separation is "Commission of a Serious Offense," your separation code is "HKQ," and your reenlistment code is "RE-4."

 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to, your desire to upgrade your discharge and contention that you were 19 years old when you joined the Navy.
-For the purposes of clemency and equity consideration, the Board noted you did not provide supporting documentation describing post-service accomplishments or advocacy letters.
+These included, but were not limited to, your desire to upgrade your discharge and contentions that you were told your discharge would be upgraded to Honorable after six months and you did not commit any major offenses while serving on active duty.
+For purposes of clemency and equity consideration, the Board noted you did not provide supporting documentation describing post-service accomplishments or advocacy letters.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
 Specifically, the Board determined that your misconduct, as evidenced by your NJPs, outweighed these mitigating factors.
 In making this finding, the Board considered the seriousness of your misconduct and the likely negative impact your conduct had on the good order and discipline of your command.
-Further, the Board noted that the evidence of record did not show that you were not responsible for your conduct or that you should not be held accountable for your actions.
-Finally, the Board noted you were already provided a large measure of clemency when your command chose not to pursue an Other Than Honorable characterization of service based on your multiple incidents of misconduct during a relatively brief period of service.
-As a result, the Board concluded significant negative aspects of your active service outweigh the positives aspects and continues to warrant a GEN characterization of service.
+Further, the Board noted that there is no provision of federal law or in Navy/Marine Corps regulations that allows a discharge to be automatically upgraded due solely to the passage of time or after a specified number of months or years.
+Finally, the Board noted your were already provided a large measure of clemency when your command chose not to pursue an Other Than Honorable characterization of service based on your multiple incidents of misconduct during a period of service.

+As a result, the Board concluded significant negative aspects of your service outweigh the positive aspects and continues to warrant a GEN characterization.
 Even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.

 You are entitled to have the Board reconsider its decision upon submission of new matters, which will require you to complete and submit a new DD Form 149.
 New matters are those not previously presented to or considered by the Board.
 In this regard, it is important to keep in mind that a presumption of regularity attaches to all official records.

 Consequently, when applying for a correction of an official naval record, the burden is on the applicant to demonstrate the existence of probable material error or injustice.